 - Quizzes, Tests, or Exams

-These are just a few examples of the types of assessments and assignments that are typically used in online courses to evaluate student achievement of learning outcomes.
-These assignments can all be facilitated using Boston College supported tools such as the Assignment, Discussion Board, and Quiz features in Canvas as well as related tools such as Zoom, Perusall, Google Apps and others.
+These approaches can all be facilitated using available tools such as the Assignment, Discussion Board, and Quiz features in Canvas as well as related tools such as Zoom, Perusall, Google Apps and others.

 Considering Exams in Remote Environments

-While it is possible to facilitate timed and even proctored examinations in a remote setting, it is recommended that you consider modifying your exams to minimize the technology required and to reduce stress both for you and for your students as you adapt to this new remote teaching and learning environment.
-In remote learning settings, concerns about academic integrity often require instructors to modify their approaches to assessing student learning.
+While it is possible to facilitate timed and even proctored examinations in a remote setting, it is worth considering modifying your exams to minimize the technology required and to reduce stress both for you and for your students as you adapt to this new remote teaching and learning environment.
+For example, you can:

 - Break larger examinations into smaller quizzes to be administered over more than one week